-Having regard to the evidence before it, including the record of the decision by the DAFM, the notice of appeal, submissions at the oral hearing and submissions received, and, in particular, the following considerations, the Forestry Appeals Committee (FAC) has decided to set aside and remit the decision of the Minister regarding licence CE03-FL0202.
+Having regard to the evidence before it, including the record of the decision by the DAFM, the notice of appeal, submissions at the oral hearing and other submissions, and, in particular, the following considerations, the Forestry Appeals Committee (FAC) has decided to set aside and remit the decision of the Minister regarding licence CK13-FL0198.

-The licence pertains to the felling and replanting of 14.92 ha at Corlea, Corlea More, Knockbeha Mountain, Co.
-Clare.
-The forest is currently comprised of Sitka spruce and lodgepole pine and the site would be replanted with the same species.
-The site is described as being on a moderate slope and on mineral and peat soils, comprised of blanket peats, lithosols and peaty podzols.
-The forest lies in the Bleach_020 (73%) and Graney (Shannon)020 river basins.
-The proposal was referred to Clare County
+The licence pertains to the felling and replanting of 18.25 ha at Fiddane South, Co.
+Cork.
+The forest is currently comprised of Sitka spruce and the same species would be replanted.
+The site is described as being on a moderate slope and on mineral soils, comprised of acid brown earths, brown podzolics, lithosols and regosols.
+The forest lies at the boundary of the Blackwater (Munster_150) and Ross (Killavullen)010 river basins.
+The proposal was referred to Cork County Council which responded with references to planning legislation and did not object to the proposal.
+The application included a harvest plan, including maps, and general environmental and site safety rules related to the operations.
+An